 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white, round, film-coated tablet, embossed with "P" logo on one side and "10" on the other side, contains leflunomide 10 mg.
+Each white, round, film-coated tablet, embossed with "P" logo on one side and "10" on the other side, contains 10 mg of leflunomide.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, crospovidone, lactose monohydrate, polyethylene glycol, polyvinyl glycol partially hydrolyzed , povidone, talc, and titanium dioxide.

-Each off-white, triangular, film-coated tablet, embossed with "P" logo on one side and "20" on the other side, contains leflunomide 20 mg.
+Each off-white, triangular, film-coated tablet, embossed with "P" logo on one side and "20" on the other side, contains 20 mg of leflunomide.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, crospovidone, iron oxide yellow, lactose monohydrate, polyethylene glycol, polyvinyl glycol partially hydrolyzed, povidone, talc, and titanium dioxide.

 How should I use this medication?